 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Richmond is worth considering.

 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Richmond residents report their race to be White, followed by Native American.
-Important ancestries of people in Richmond include English, French, Irish, German, and Polish.
+The greatest number of Richmond residents report their race to be White.
+Important ancestries of people in Richmond include English, French, Irish, Polish, and French Canadian.

 The most common language spoken in Richmond is English.
 Other important languages spoken here include French and Russian.